SudTechnology/hello-sud-plus-h5/QuickStart/README_EN.md

   </details>

-- Step 2: Debugging between the Web and APP Server
+- Step 2: Debugging between the Web and Server
   <details>
   <summary>Detailed Description</summary>

-      1.The APP server implements 4 HTTP APIs; (filled in the access information table) 2.Please use the web appId、appKey、isTestEnv=true、bundleId(iOS)、applicationId(Android)；
+      1.The Server implements 4 HTTP APIs; (filled in the access information table) 2.Please use the web appId、appKey、isTestEnv=true、bundleId(web)；
-      3.The APP server implements the login/getCode interface to obtain the short-term token code； 4.The Web and APP servers debug 5 HTTP APIs； 5.Complete the HTTP API debugging；
+      3.The Server implements the login/getCode interface to obtain the short-term token code； 4.The Web and Server debug 5 HTTP APIs； 5.Complete the HTTP API debugging；
   </details>